-Rosacea is usually a clinical diagnosis; avoidance of triggers is key to management.
+Rosacea, a common chronic disorder of the skin, is usually a clinical diagnosis; avoidance of triggers is key to management.

 The most common manifestations are flushing, dilated prominent telangiectases (primarily on the face), persistent facial erythema, inflammatory papules, and pustules on the periorificial face.